Baighasan/Flashy/README.md

 # Flashy

 A Java with Maven program that combines the flashcard study technique with a pomodoro timer.
+Run "Flashy-HomeGUI.java" to start.

 ## Flashcards